 Location: Keim Center Computer Lab

 Program Description: It's a piece of cake!
-Delicious baked goods require a recipe, and while the first batch might not be perfect, through refining the recipe and experimentation, bakers eventually produce a desert of which they can be proud of.
-Each day, campers will learn how to bake a different type of cupcake, and by the end of the week, they will develop their own cupcake recipe.
-While the cupcakes are baking, campers will learn how to use the Python programming language to create a different type of recipe, an algorithm.
-Campers will learn how to create art with code and how to create a game that inspires social change.
+Delicious baked goods require a recipe, and while the first batch might not be perfect, through refining the recipe and experimentation, bakers eventually produce a dessert of which they can be proud.
+Campers will learn how to use the Python programming language to create a difference type of recipe, an algorithm.
+Campers will learn how to create art with code and ow to create a game that inspires social change.
 No coding experience necessary!
-The instructor will differentiate for more experienced coders via a series of challenges through which campers can level up their programming and algorithmic thinking skills.
+The instructor will differentiate for more experienced coders via a series of challenges through which students can level up their programming and algorithmic thinking skills.

 What do I need to bring?
 Water Bottle